 I never really got into any fitness competitions because my life was full of unexpected events.
 The challenge is to mold my body into who I want to be, both mentally and physically.
 My unflinching determination, my joy for fitness, my constant desire to outdo my limits also keeps me going.
 I enjoy to see how my body can change from one month to year.

 This year I have in mind to travel the world, participating in different projects and business opportunities.
-Someday, however, I hope to open my own LD Fitness Gym, to host seminars.
-I want to open my own gyms in the future in California and in Florida to help others to gain confidence, to strength, to gain health, and to gain knowledge about fitness, health, and diet.
+Someday, however, I hope to open my own specific LD Fitness Gym, to host seminars.
+I'd like to open my own gyms in the future in California and in Florida to help others to gain confidence, to strength, to be healthy, and to gain knowledge about fitness, and diet.

 Besides fitness, this is what I love do the most – traveling the world and meeting new people.
 Talking, motivating, inspiring people and to be inspired by them in return.
 This is such an amazing and fabulous human experience each time.

 I did my first fitness seminar all in Spanish this year back in July 2017 in Mexico.
+I went later on latin radios interviews too.
 I was truly an experience i will never forget.
-I also like and went to TV shows, talk about food, health, and fitness.
+I also make some entrance in TV shows, talk about food, health, and fitness in different country in the world.
 My wish is – especially the women who are following me, that having muscles, feeling strong are not a negative, but rather, positives feelings.
 You can be whatever you envision yourself to be!
 Muscle is not a gender!!!!
 It just takes planning, determination, and commitment.
 In the last couple years, I have learned at great deal about myself.
 I have learned what it means to be truly comfortable in my own skin.
 I have learned and mastered what confidence is, what it looks like, and what it feels like.
 And there is nothing greater than that confident feeling to succeed and to be happy in life.

 And men who judge, need to stop and work harder.
 It is possible to be beautiful, graceful, muscular, and strong, yet still be feminine all at the same time.